Vote for Kai Call - Toiora Whakapūmau Kai

 Uphold Tangata Whenua kai sovereignty and mana motuhake.

-Support the development of a public procurement framework (e.g. food in schools and hospitals) that prioritises local economies, sustainable production and human health, with local communities having the first option of delivering services.
+Support public procurement frameworks (e.g. food in schools and hospitals) that prioritises local economies, sustainable production and human health.

 Level food safety rules, processes & communication so small and medium producers can thrive alongside larger corporate interests.